Generalized Sobol sensitivity indices for dependent variables: numerical methods: Application

-The case study concerns a shell closed by a cap and subject to an internal pressure.
+\paragraph*{\textbf{Test case 3: the tank pressure model.}} The case study is a shell closed by a cap and subjected to an internal pressure.
 Figure \ref{shell} illustrates a simulation of tank distortion.
-We are interested in the von Mises stress~\cite{vonmises} on the point $y$ labeled in Figure \ref{shell}.
-The von Mises stress allows for predicting material yielding which occurs when it reaches the material yield strength.
+The calculation of interest is the von Mises stress~\cite{vonmises} at the point $y$.
+The yielding of the material occurs as soon as the von Mises stress reaches the material yield strength.
 The selected point $y$ corresponds to the point for which the von Mises stress is maximal in the tank.
-Therefore, we want to prevent the tank from material damage induced by plastic deformations.
-To offer a large panel of tanks able to resist to the internal pressure, a manufacturer wants to know the most contributive parameters to the von Mises criterion variability.
-In the model we propose, the von Mises criterion depends on three geometrical parameters: the shell internal radius ($R_{int}$), the shell thickness ($T_{shell}$), and the cap thickness ($T_{cap}$).
-It also depends on five physical parameters concerning the Young's modulus ($E_{shell}$ and $E_{cap}$) and the yield strength ($\sigma_{y,shell}$ and $\sigma_{y,cap}$) of the shell and the cap.
-The last parameter is the internal pressure ($P_{int}$) applied to the shell.
-The system is modelized by a 2D finite elements code ASTER.
+We want to prevent the tank from material damage induced by plastic strains.
+A 2D finite elements model the system using the code ASTER.
+In order to design reliable structures, a manufacturer wants to identify the most contributive parameters to the von Mises criterion variability.
+The von Mises criterion depends on three geometrical parameters: $R_{int}$, $T_{shell}$ and $T_{cap}$.
+It also depends on six material parameters, $E_{shell}$, $E_{cap}$, $\sigma_{y,shell}$, $\sigma_{y,cap}$, and $P_{int}$.
+Table \ref{tabshell} gives the meaning and the distribution of the eight inputs.